Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like get-api-endpoint-by-name or other list tools.
-The description only hints at pagination but does not specify scenarios or prerequisites.
+No guidance is provided on when to use this tool versus alternatives like list-api-collections or other list-* tools.
+The agent receives no context on appropriate use cases or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.